Julia Zemiro: Early life and education

-Zemiro's mother, Jane, is a retired teacher and education academic (University of Sydney) originally from Queensland.
+Julia Zemiro was born in France in around 1967.
+In 1970, when she was two and a half years old, her family moved to Australia.
+Her mother, Jane, is a retired teacher and education academic (University of Sydney) originally from Queensland.
 Her French father, Claude, was a retired restaurateur.
-In 1970, when she was two and a half years old, Zemiro's family moved from her birthplace, France, to Australia.

 Zemiro attended Sydney Girls High School and the University of Sydney, where she studied for a Bachelor of Arts.
-She was accepted into the Victorian College of the Arts Drama School and moved to Melbourne in 1992.
-She graduated from VCA in 1994 with a Diploma of Dramatic Arts (Acting).
+She moved to Melbourne after being accepted into the Victorian College of the Arts, graduating in 1994 with a Diploma of Dramatic Arts (Acting).

 Acting

 After graduation, Zemiro found work touring with the Bell Shakespeare Company.
-She has featured in short films including The Extra and Muffled Love, winning the Tropfest Best Actress award twice, in 1999 (for The Extra) and in 2001 (for Muffled Love).
+She featured in various short films, including The Extra and Muffled Love, winning the Tropfest Best Actress award twice, in 1999 (for The Extra) and in 2001 (for Muffled Love).
 She co-wrote, performed and directed Backpackers for the 2000 Melbourne International Comedy Festival.

-Zemiro appeared as "Bronya" in Eurovision, the Musical (2003), Euromax 7 The Musical (2004) and Eürobeat: Almost Eurovision (2006).
+Zemiro appeared as Bronya in Eurovision, the Musical (2003), Euromax 7 The Musical (2004) and Eürobeat: Almost Eurovision (2006).

 A long-time Theatresports veteran, Zemiro played at the Belvoir St Theatre, Sydney, for many years before her move to Melbourne.
-She performed with Impro Melbourne, starring in their annual season of Celebrity Theatresports and regularly appeared in their Melbourne International Comedy Festival hit, "Late Nite Impro".
+She performed with Impro Melbourne, starring in their annual season of Celebrity Theatresports, and regularly appeared in their Melbourne International Comedy Festival hit, "Late Nite Impro".
 She was a core cast member of the improvised stage show Spontaneous Broadway.

 In 2014, Zemiro played Roxane's duenna in Edmond Rostand's 1897 play Cyrano de Bergerac opposite Richard Roxburgh's Cyrano with the Sydney Theatre Company.